ReactiveX/RxGo/README.md

 ### Combining Observables
 * [CombineLatest](http://reactivex.io/documentation/operators/combinelatest.html) — when an item is emitted by either of two Observables, combine the latest item emitted by each Observable via a specified function and emit items based on the results of this function
 * [Merge](http://reactivex.io/documentation/operators/merge.html) — combine multiple Observables into one by merging their emissions
-* Scatter - combine scatter functions emitting items into one Observable
 * [StartWithIterable](http://reactivex.io/documentation/operators/startwith.html) — emit a specified sequence of items before beginning to emit the items from the source Iterable
 * [ZipFromIterable](http://reactivex.io/documentation/operators/zip.html) — combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function